rolczynski/Explainable-Sentiment-Analysis/article/article.md

 # Break down the pipeline `call` method.
 task = nlp.preprocess(text=..., aspects=...)
+tokenized_examples = nlp.tokenize(task.examples)
-input_batch = nlp.encode(task.tokenized_examples)
+input_batch = nlp.encode(tokenized_examples)
 output_batch = nlp.predict(input_batch)
-predictions = nlp.review(task, output_batch)
+predictions = nlp.review(tokenized_examples, output_batch)
-completed_task = nlp.postprocess(task, output_batch, predictions)
+completed_task = nlp.postprocess(task, predictions)
 ````

 Above is an example how to initialize the pipeline directly,
-and we revise in code the discussed process by exposing what calling the pipeline does under the hood.
+and we revise in code the process being discussed by exposing what calling the pipeline does under the hood.
-We try to omit a lot of insignificant details but one thing we would like to highlight.
+We have omitted a lot of insignificant details but there's one thing we would like to highlight.
 The sentiment of long texts tends to be fuzzy and neutral.
-Therefore, you might want to split a document text into smaller independent chunks, spans.
+Therefore, you might want to split a text into smaller independent chunks, sometimes called spans.
-These could include a single sentence or several sentences.
+These could include just a single sentence or several sentences.
 It depends on how the `text_splitter` works.
 In this case, we are using the SpaCy CNN model, which splits a document into single sentences,
 and, as a result each sentence can then be processed independently.
-Note that longer spans have richer context information, so a model has more information to consider.
+Note that longer spans have richer context information, so a model will have more information to consider.
 Please take a look at the pipeline details [here].

 <br>